 Another cleaning necessity is wiping down the cage.
-We recommend that you use a product like Nature's Miracle Deodorizing Cage Wipes or Super Pet Clean Cage Spray.
+We recommend that you use a product like Nature's Miracle Cage Scrubbing Wipes or Kaytee Clean Cage Spray.
 Both of these products will remove oils deposited on the bars and neutralize any odors.
 This should be done once a week.

 The last thing you will need to do is wash all bedding, including hammocks, sleep sacks, and other items, at least once a week.
 This will go a long way towards keeping odors at bay.
 Not only will it eliminate any odors that have been building up on the bedding while your ferret sleeps and plays in them, but the clean bedding will give your ferret a fresh scent.